 Meisel has advised residents to, if possible, avoid travel until 1 p.m., when temperatures may briefly rise above freezing.

-“The wet snow may add extra weight to tree branches and power lines, potentially causing isolated power outages,” the NWS said.
+“The wet snow may add extra weight to tree branches and power lines,” according to the weather service,” potentially causing isolated power outages.”

-Forecasters are also keeping watch on another potential for significant snow on Wedneday.
+Forecasters are also keeping watch on another potential for significant snow Wednesday.
 More details will be posted as they become available.